The 10 Cheapest Colleges in Minnesota

 - How Much Will College Cost Your Family?

-From well-respected public institutions like the University of Minnesota-Twin Cities to highly ranked liberal arts schools such as Carleton College, the North Star State is packed with prestigious colleges and universities.
-While top-ranked schools steal the spotlight, the Land of 10,000 Lakes also is home to many affordable institutions, such as the ten cheapest colleges in Minnesota listed below.
+From well-respected public institutions like the University of Minnesota-Twin Cities to highly ranked liberal arts schools such as Carleton College, there’s no shortage of prestigious institutions of higher education in the North Star State.
+While top-ranked schools steal the spotlight, the Land of 10,000 Lakes is also home to many affordable institutions, including the ten cheapest colleges in Minnesota listed below.

 The 10 Cheapest Colleges in Minnesota